 Class Sizes and Allocation

 1. How many P1 classes do you have in QtPS, and how many students are there in each class?

 We have 8 P1 classes, with a maximum of 30 students in each class.

 2. How are students allocated to classes in P1?

-Students are allocated to respective classes based on equal distribution (as best as possible) of students of different genders, races, and ethnicities.
+Students are allocated to respective classes based on the equal distribution (as best as possible) of students of different genders, races, and ethnicities.